docker/docs/machine/install-machine.md

 hide_from_sitemap: true
 ---

-On macOS and Windows, Machine is installed along with other Docker products when you install the [Docker for Mac](/docker-for-mac/index.md), [Docker for Windows](/docker-for-windows/index.md), or [Docker Toolbox](/toolbox/overview.md).
+On macOS and Windows, Machine is no longer installed along with other Docker products when you install the [Docker for Mac](/docker-for-mac/index.md), [Docker for Windows](/docker-for-windows/index.md), or [Docker Toolbox](/toolbox/overview.md).

-If you want only Docker Machine, you can install the Machine binaries directly by following the instructions in the next section.
+If you want Docker Machine, you can install the Machine binaries directly by following the instructions in the next section.
 You can find the latest versions of the binaries on the [docker/machine release page](https://github.com/docker/machine/releases/){: target="_blank" class="_" }